Halpern-Type Accelerated and Splitting Algorithms For Monotone Inclusions: Introduction

-In recent years, due to the revolution of first-order and accelerated methods and their applications in large-scale optimization and machine learning problems, convergence rates, computational complexity, and theoretical performance theory have been extensively developed for optimization algorithms and their extensions.
+In recent years, due to the revolution of accelerated first-order methods and their applications in large-scale optimization and machine learning problems, convergence rates, computational complexity, and theoretical performance theory have been extensively developed for optimization algorithms and their extensions.
 One of such research topics is theoretical convergence rates, especially sublinear convergence rates for first-order-type algorithms.
 In the context of variational inequality and convex-concave minimax problems, \cite{Nemirovskii2004} and \cite{Nesterov2007a} appear to be a few first attempts in this topic.
 Both papers show an $\BigO{1/k}$ convergence rate on the gap function associated with the problem under standard assumptions, where $k$ is the iteration counter.
-Note that existing methods prior to \cite{Nemirovskii2004} often focus on asymptotic convergence or linear rates, while their sublinears are largely elusive.
-The sublinear rates are usually $\BigO{1/\sqrt{k}}$ under standard assumptions, which are significantly slower than $\BigO{1/k}$ rates, see, e.g., \cite{davis2016convergence,Davis2014b,Monteiro2011}.
-Unlike convex optimization where the objective residual can be used to characterize convergence rate, it is often challenging to design an appropriate metric to characterize convergence rates of approximate solutions in monotone inclusions.
+Note that existing methods prior to \cite{Nemirovskii2004,Nesterov2007a} often focus on asymptotic convergence or linear rates, while their sublinear rates are largely elusive.
+The sublinear rates are usually $\mathcal{O}\big( 1/\sqrt{k}\big)$ under standard assumptions, which are significantly slower than $\BigO{1/k}$ rates, see, e.g., \cite{davis2016convergence,Davis2014b,Monteiro2011}.
+Unlike convex optimization where the objective residual can be used to characterize convergence rate, it is often challenging to design an appropriate criterion or ``metric'' to characterize convergence rates of approximate solutions in monotone inclusions.
 One natural metric is the residual norm $\norms{x - T(x)}$ of a fixed-point operator $T$ associated with \eqref{eq:MI_2o} such as a resolvent mapping or a forward-backward splitting operator.
+While the distance $\norms{x_k - x^{\star}}$ between the iterate $x_k$ to a solution $x^{\star}$ is a very common metric, it ramains challenging to establish a sublinear rate on this criterion.